Cleeng/mediastore-sdk/README.md

 }
 ```

-### <a id="security"></a><h2>Security</h2>
+### <a id="securityConfiguration"></a><h2>Security</h2>

 Website security is a crucial thing nowadays and it is good to secure the website as much as it can be.
 Because part of the `mediastore-sdk` components library is a payment process, we wanna give you the possibility to make your website secure and safe.

 One of the possibilities to secure your website is [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and it is also an [Adyen recommendation](https://docs.adyen.com/pt/development-resources/integration-security-guide#third-party-components) to do so.

 There are several ways to implement Content Security Policy.
 One of the way is to add the `<meta>` element in the header of the web application.
 Below you can find an example of the Content Security Policy which can be set the secure your website.
-This one exaplme allowing an application only to use resources that needed for woriking of the `mediastore-sdk`:
+This one example allows an application only to use resources that are needed for mediastore-sdk `mediastore-sdk`:

 ```html
 <meta